 The members Futures Platform’s foresight and content team either hold a doctoral degree or have graduated from master’s programs focusing on futures studies and foresight.
 The company also utilises a growing number of external foresight and core competence experts, who have been carefully selected to ensure comprehensive and high-quality information content.

 The team is led by Dr Tuomo Kuosa, whose doctoral thesis (2009) addressed the question of how the methods of futures studies should be developed to better deal with the businesses’ challenges rising from the dynamic operational environment.
 Dr Kuosa is the author of several books and research articles concerning the development and utilisation of foresight methods.
 With 15 years’ experience working in the field of foresight, he has consulted various organisations in numerous countries.

 The content team is also supported by the Content Advisory Board, which consists of internationally renowned top foresight experts.
 The team is in regular contact with the board regarding content-related strategic questions concerning the quantity and quality of the phenomena.
-The three permanent members of the board are professor Sohail Inayatullah, Gerard D. Drenth, and Dr John P. Geis.
+The three permanent members of the board are professor Sohail Inayatullah, Karndee Leopairote, and Dr John P. Geis.
 More information about persons central to the content creation can be found on our website.